 Eddie Van Halen

-Although Eddie was also known for his wild picking capability, he was arguably most famous for his intricate tapping licks, and really helped to popularize this technique throughout the 1980s.
+Although Eddie Van Halen was also known for his wild picking capability, he was arguably most famous for his intricate tapping licks, and really helped to popularize this technique throughout the 1980s.

-I found this fantastic video showcasing some choice picks of Eddie playing live.
-Grab a coffee and enjoy some of the legend’s best playing!
+I found this fantastic video showcasing some choice picks of Eddie Van Halen playing live.
+Grab a coffee and see why he is known as one of the best shred guitarists of all time!

 Watch him unleash Guitar Hero favorite ‘Jordan‘ in the video below.
 He really gets up to warp speed in this one, but it still just looks absolutely effortless for him!